-- 13. Members should familiarise themselves with and comply with the law.
-Auditors not only have a professional duty but may also have a statutory duty to report directly to regulators where, in the course of their work, they become aware of matters that are, or are likely to be, of material significance in determining either, by way of illustration, in the UK: - (a) whether a person is a fit and proper person to carry on the regulated work; or - (b) whether disciplinary action should be taken, or powers of intervention exercised, in order to protect clients against significant risk of loss. - 14.
-The following circumstances may require auditors to make a report: - (a) when there has been an adverse change in the circumstances of the business; - (b) where an event has resulted in a material loss or loss of control over the assets or records which would impact on the entity's ability to adhere to the rules and regulations for the conduct of the regulated business; and - (c) where the financial position of the entity is such that clients' interests might be better safeguarded if the matter were reported to the regulator. - 15.
+- 13. A professional accountant shall familiarise himself/herself with and comply with the law.
+An auditor not only has a professional duty but may also have a statutory duty to report directly to a regulator where, in the course of their work, the auditor becomes aware of a matter that is, or is likely to be, of material significance in determining either, by way of illustration, in the UK: - (a) whether a person is a fit and proper person to carry on the regulated work; or - (b) whether disciplinary action should be taken, or powers of intervention exercised, in order to protect clients against significant risk of loss. - 14.
+The following circumstances may require an auditor to make a report: - (a) when there has been an adverse change in the circumstances of the business; - (b) where an event has resulted in a material loss or loss of control over the assets or records which would impact on the entity's ability to adhere to the rules and regulations for the conduct of the regulated business; and - (c) where the financial position of the entity is such that clients' interests might be better safeguarded if the matter were reported to the regulator. - 15.
 Auditors of certain entities may be required to report directly to regulators where they discover non-compliance with law or regulation.